aave-starknet-project/starknet-aave-bridge-js/README.md

  ```

 ### getUserInfo
-Gets users data related to a specific `staticAToken`
+Gets user data related to a specific `staticAToken`

  * @param `l2_token` the staticAToken address on Starknet
  * @param `user` address